laurent22/joplin/README.md

 # Attachments

 Any kind of file can be attached to a note.
 In Markdown, links to these files are represented as a simple ID to the attachment, clicking on this link will open the file in the default application.
-In the case of audio, video and pdf files, these will be displayed inline with the note and so can be viewed or played directly.
+In the case of audio, video and pdf files, these will be displayed inline with the note and so can be viewed or played within Joplin.

 In the **desktop application**, files can be attached either by clicking the "Attach file" icon in the editor or via drag and drop.
 If you prefer to create a link to a local file instead, hold the ALT key while performing the drag and drop operation.
 You can also copy and paste images directly in the editor via Ctrl+V.